tldr-pages/tldr/pages/common/postalias.md

 # postalias

-> Create or update postfix alias databases.
+> Create or update Postfix alias databases.
 > More information: <https://manned.org/postalias>.

-- [c]onfig dir read the main configuration file in the named directory:
+- Read the main configuration file in the named directory instead of the default configuration directory:

-`postalias -c {{path/to/config_dir}}`
+`postalias -c {{path/to/config_directory}}`

-- Do not [f]old the lookup key to lower case while creating a query table:
+- Do not fold the lookup key to lowercase while creating a query table:

 `postalias -f`

-- Search specific maps for key and [d]elete one entry per map:
+- Search specific maps for the key and delete one entry per map:

 `postalias -d "{{key}}"`

-- [i]ncremental mode - do not rebuild the database from scratch:
+- Read entries from standard input and do not truncate an existing database:

 `postalias -i`

-- Do [N]ot include the terminating null character that terminates lookup keys and values in the database:
+- Include the terminating null character that terminates lookup keys and values in the database:

 `postalias -N`